 Connecting Issues: Reflections

-A central goal of “Materializing Indigenous Histories” is to collectively learn from the experience and practice of the four research nodes that make up this project
+A central goal of “Materializing Histories” is to collectively learn from the experience and practice of the four research nodes that make up this project

 As a connecting node, our aim is to facilitate an ongoing, collaborative process of reflection on the work of these partnerships.
 We aim to help ensure that our network embodies the values to which we aspire and addresses broader questions about what works and what doesn’t in the context of partnerships between Indigenous communities and archaeologists.
 This requires an “emergent design” approach.
 We are developing a more specific research program through a process of consultation with the node leads and the Advisory Committee.